Setting up Git using the terminal

 Git is a type of version control software that tracks changes in your code.
-For example, when you edit a file, git can help you determine exactly what changed, who changed it, and why.
+For example, when you edit a file, Git can help you determine exactly what changed, who changed it, and why.

 It's a useful tool for collaborating with other people and lets you undo mistakes or identify bugs.

 Git is not the same as GitHub.
 Git stores versions of your work, and lets you collaborate more easily with others.
-GitHub puts it all online with a friendly web interface.
+GitHub puts it all online with a web interface.

 2. Set a username and password